-The Subject Crossing is not within an ERZ nor are there designated WASH ordinance watercourses or proposed ERZ or proposed WASH watercourses in the Project Site.
+The Subject Crossing is not within an ERZ nor are there designated WASH ordinance watercourses present at the Subject Crossing.
+Nor are there proposed ERZ or proposed WASH watercourses at the Subject Crossing.
 This means that the Subject Crossing complies with Tucson Code 29, Article VIII (WASH regulations).